 People are exempted from the requirement if they are under age 2, have a medical or mental health condition or disability that would make impede them from properly wearing or handling a mask, or when it would inhibit communication with a person who is hearing impaired.
 The CDPH Guidance for the Use of Face Coverings has more information about qualifications for exemption.

-According to the COVID-19 Industry Guidance for Schools and School-Based Programs (pg.
-10) “In order to comply with this guidance, schools must exclude students from campus if they are not exempt from wearing a face covering under CDPH guidelines and refuse to wear one provided by the school.
+According to the COVID-19 and Reopening In-Person Instruction Framework & Public Health Guidance for K-12 Schools in California, in order to comply with this guidance, schools must exclude students from campus if they are not exempt from wearing a face covering under CDPH guidelines and refuse to wear one provided by the school.
 Schools should develop protocols to provide a face covering to students who inadvertently fail to bring a face covering to school to prevent unnecessary exclusions.
-Schools should offer alternative educational opportunities for students who are excluded from campus.”
+Schools should offer alternative educational opportunities for students who are excluded from campus.